Best core exercises and why you need to do them

 The core muscles work together to align the pelvis and keep the spine stable.
 The most common reason for being interested in core stability training is to improve ab tone, but there are lots of other benefits (see below).
 Although any muscles that are involved in stabilising the pelvis can be included in the term “core muscles”, when we talk about core training, we usually mean the layers of ab muscle below the “6-pack”.
 These are the muscles that this workout focuses on.
-The workout includes 8 of the best core stability exercises in a 10 minute routine that you should ideally do 3 times a week.
+The workout includes 8 of the best core exercises in a 10 minute routine that you should ideally do 3 times a week.

 Benefits of core stability training